 Tools to Help Plan Your Climb

 The Denali National Park and Preserve Mountaineering Booklet, available in nine languages, covers mandatory requirements, search and rescue information, clean climbing ethics, high altitude medical issues, glacier hazards, and self-sufficiency.
 Climbers should have a solid understanding of the extreme mental and physical stresses associated with high altitude mountaineering.
-Visit the Alaska Geographic Bookstore online or the Alaska Geographic Mountaineering brochure to find the mountaineering and guide books available for Denali as well as literature on high altitude climbing.
+Visit the Alaska Geographic Bookstore to find mountaineering and guide books available for Denali as well as literature on high altitude climbing.

 If you plan to climb with a guide, make certain that the service is authorized by Denali National Park and Preserve.
 Each year climbers mistakenly pay illegal guides that advertise their services.
 Illegal guiding is prohibited and these climbs could be cancelled at any time.
 If you are uncertain about a guide service, please consult our current list of authorized guide services, or contact us for verification.
 For assistance in planning an expedition, go to the Transportation and Support Services section which lists the authorized air taxi operators, ground transportation options, and dog sled support information.
 Also at that link, mountaineers can find information on rental equipment, fuel, and recommendations for radio and telephone communications.